 Lastly, WIIS provides a forum for networking by hosting regular happy hours.
 Networking happy hours may feature a distinguished guest to provide remarks on a topic of their choice.
 Networking happy hours may also take place as an informal gathering, facilitated as a speed networking event, or contain an instructional briefing for best practices in networking before members mix and meet.

-March 2, 2016: Join Women In International Security for a collaborative networking event to kick off 2016!
-This is a great opportunity to have candid conversations and form both personal and professional relationships with established practitioners in the security and international affairs field.
-Participants are encouraged to invite friends and colleagues.
-We ask that you RSVP so we can have an accurate head count.
-Please contact WIIS at email@example.com with any questions, concerns, or requests for additional information.
+March 2, 2016: WIIS members had a great opportunity to have candid conversations and form both personal and professional relationships with established practitioners in the security and international affairs field.
+Participants were encouraged to invite friends and colleagues.

 December 16, 2015: International security professionals from WIIS, Women in Defense, the Women's Mentoring Network of Brookings Institute, and Young Professionals in Foreign Policy met for a networking happy hour.
 Participants got into the holiday spirit as they met, mingled, and networked across organizations.

-October 5, 2015: WIIS-DC will host a networking happy hour to launch a new series of events they will hold over the coming months.
-Participants will gather at the bar of P.J.
+October 5, 2015: WIIS-DC hosted a networking happy hour to launch a new series of events they will hold over the coming months.
+Participants gathered at the bar of P.J.
 Clarke's (1600 K Street NW) on Monday, October 5th at 6:30pm (the Farragut North and West metro stops are the closest stations).
-Please RSVP to firstname.lastname@example.org.
-You need not be a member of WIIS to attend, so be sure to spread the word and bring your friends!

 Partners and Supporters of the MPD Program